Graylog2/graylog2-cookbook/README.md

 ### Authbind
 Ubuntu/Debian systems allow a user to bind a proccess to a certain privileged port below 1024.
 This is called authbind and is supported by this cookbook.
-So it is possible to let Graylog2 listen on port 514 and act like a normal syslog server.
+So it is possible to let Graylog listen on port 514 and act like a normal syslog server.
 To enable this feature include the [authbind](https://supermarket.chef.io/cookbooks/authbind) cookbook to your run list and also the recipe
 `recipe[graylog2::authbind]` from this cookbook.
-By default the recipe will give the Graylog2 user permission to bind to port 514 if you need more than that you can set the attribute `default.graylog2[:authorized_ports]` to an array of allowed ports.
+By default the recipe will give the Graylog user permission to bind to port 514 if you need more than that you can set the attribute `default.graylog2[:authorized_ports]` to an array of allowed ports.

 ### API access
-In order to access the API of Graylog2 we provide a LWRP to do so.
+In order to access the API of Graylog we provide a LWRP to do so.
 At the moment we only support the creation of inputs but the LWRP is easy to extend.
 You can use the provider in your own recipe like this: